tsani/reproducible/README.md

 where each of <code>test1</code> and <code>test2</code> generate their own separate experiment output folders.

-Although such a setup is practiceable, it is advisable to simply extend the
+Although such a setup is practicable, it is advisable to simply extend the
 <code>run_all</code> function to generate a single folder per experiment, and
 to run within that folder several sub-experiments, rather than to create several separate experiments and invoke <code>run_reproducible.py</code> for